mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-What you can say here is `config.yml.$hostname` and `$hostname` will be something like `webserver1` and therefore if someone puts a file in `confidential` directory called `config.yml.webserver1`: that's the one it'll use.
-If it doesn't find it, it's going to drop down to the `$tier` and the `$tier` will be something like this:
+As `$hostname` will be the hostname of your server (e.g. `webserver1`) then you can have a file such as `config.yml.webserver1` and that will be used on that machine; if no such file exists, it will fall through to `config.yml.$tier` and `$tier` can be set as follows:

 {% highlight ruby %}
 $tier = 'test'